bluesky314/MLheuristics.github.io/_posts/2018-11-26-perceptrons.md

 ## Sigmoid

+It is important to have a sense about how the sigmoid function works.
 Sigmoid functions are used on the outputs of MLP's in binary classification problems where we have two possible classes; telling whether an image is of a lion or giraffe is such a problem.
 Sigmoid outputs a value between 0-1 that can be interpreted as the *score or probability* of one of the classes.

 The sigmoid function is defined as:
 $$ \begin{eqnarray}